newo88/p2-marvel-quiz/README.md

 ### Frameworks, Libraries & Programs Used

  - Gitpod was used to write the code for this project.
- - Github was used to host the wedsite.
+ - Github was used to host the website.
+ - [GoogleFonts](https://fonts.google.com/) Used for the fonts.
  - [Balsamiq:](https://balsamiq.com/) This was used to create the wireframes for the project.
  - [AmIResponsive:](https://amiresponsive.blogspot.com/) This was used to check how responsive the wedsite was.
+ - [jSHint](https://jshint.com/)Used to Validate Javascript.
+ - [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) Used to validate the CSS.
+ - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)  Used to Validate the HTML.

 ## Bugs

 ## Testing